michaldolensky/pro2-1-todo/README.md

 # pro2-1-todo
-School project for Programming 2 Class at University Hradec Králové
+School project writen in Java for Programming 2 Class at University Hradec Králové